-Angiotensin II receptor blockers (ARBs) have the same effects as ACE inhibitors, another type of blood pressure drug, but work by a different mechanism.
+Angiotensin II receptor blockers (ARBs) have similar effects as ACE inhibitors, another type of blood pressure drug, but work by a different mechanism.
 These drugs block the effect of angiotensin II, a chemical that narrows blood vessels.
-By doing so, it helps widen blood vessels to allow blood to flow more easily, which lowers blood pressure.
-ARBs, at the present time, are generally prescribed when you cannot tolerate an ACE inhibitor.
+By doing so, they help widen blood vessels to allow blood to flow more easily, which lowers blood pressure.
+ARBs are generally prescribed for people who cannot tolerate ACE inhibitors.

 Also contact your doctor if you have any other symptoms that cause concern.